The Great Sphinx of Giza | A Monument to the Pharaoh Khafre

 It was carved from the bedrock along the causeway that connected the Pyramid of Khafre to its Valley Temple.
 This makes it likely that it was carved during Khafre’s reign (c.
 2558–2532 BC).
 It is also believed that the face of the Sphinx was based on Pharaoh Khafre’s own features.

-The Sphinx faces from west to east, and measures 73 meters (240 feet) long and 20 meters (66 feet) high.
+The Sphinx faces from west to east and measures 73 meters (240 feet) long and 20 meters (66 feet) high.

-When the Sphinx was carved around 2500 BC, the stones cut to create the sculpture were used to build the Temple of the Sphinx.
+When the Sphinx was carved around 2500 BC, the stones cut to create the sculpture were also used to build the Temple of the Sphinx.

 Despite its name and its location, this temple has little to do with the Great Sphinx.
 Instead, it is dedicated to the god Ra, the Sun God of the Egyptians.
 It was built along an East-West axis.